nyu-ossd-s20/project-evaluation/The_Lounge_evaluation_1.md

 15 days

 1. Read the conversations from some open and some closed issues.
 Is there active discussion on the issues? <br>
-Yes there are active discussions.
+Yes, there are active discussions.

 1. Are issues tagged as easy, hard, for beginners, etc.? <br>
 No, but they do use tagging